KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 > is often remembrance inward.
 >
 > — *Attributed to Alessa*,
-> Flame of the Veiled Mirror
+> Flame of the Veiled Reflection
 > *From the Codex of Inner Harmonics*, Line 4
 > *Zenetist Archive, Volume II*